MRmikimous/MRmikimous/README.md

 - 👋 Hi, I’m @MRmikimous
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning IT-junior specialist
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me, Discord MRmikimous#0030

 <!---
 MRmikimous/MRmikimous is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.